oracle/cloudtestdrive/AppDev/helidon-k8s/Kubernetes/monitoring-kubernetes/MonitoringWithPrometheusLab.md

 ### Prometheus

-<details><summary><b>Older versions of Kubernetes than 1.16.8</b></summary>
+<details><summary><b>Older versions of Kubernetes than 1.17.9</b></summary>
 <p>
-We assume you are using Kubernetes 1.16.8 (the most recent version supported by the Oracle Kubernetes Environment at the time of writing these instructions) in which case the version of the prometheus helm charts (11.6.0 at the time of writing) were found to work.
+We assume you are using Kubernetes 1.17.9 (the most recent version supported by the Oracle Kubernetes Environment at the time of writing these instructions) in which case the version of the prometheus helm charts (11.12.1 at the time of writing) were found to work.
 If you were using an older version of Kubernetes you may need to specify a particular version of the helm chart as follows :

+Kubernetes 1.16.9 Promteheus helm chart 11.6.8 worked for us

 Kubernetes 1.15.7 Prometheus helm chart 9.7.4 worked for us